Jacorb90/Prestige-Tree/docs/layer-features.md

 - requires: A Decimal, the amount of the base needed to gain 1 of the prestige currency.
             Also the amount required to unlock the layer.
-            You can instead make this a function, to make it harder if another layer was unlocked first (based on "order").
+            You can instead make this a function, to make it harder if another layer was unlocked first (based on unlockOrder).

 - exponent: Used as described above.